dheepakshakthi/Ai-Chatbot-with-image-processing-features/README.md

 <br><br>
 Mask-R-CNN model and COCO dataset is used for object detection, BLIP image captioning model is used for cpation generation for images and Stable diffusion model is used for image generation.

+<h2>Recomended System Requirements:</h2>
+a PC or laptop with dedicated graphics card (with cuda cores)